Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 orange cat with hotspot

 Scratching is a normal part of your cat’s life, but excessive scratching can lead to painful hot spots.
-Hot spots become inflamed, infested, and moist patches of skin that are warm to the touch, hence their name.
-It’s important to treat your cat’s hot spots to avoid further pain and problems.
+Hot spots are painful skin lesions that are warm to the touch, hence their name.
+They can result from various reasons; therefore, it’s important to visit your vet as soon as you notice a skin lesion on your cat to avoid further pain and problems.

 Keep reading to learn more about hot spots on cats and what you can do to prevent and treat the issue.